Skip to main content

 Free and open to the public.
 Refreshments provided.

-Stop in and take a spice packet and a brochure providing fun facts, recipes you can make at home, and cookbook recommendations to take your meals to the next level!
+Stop in to grab a spice packet and a brochure that provides fun facts about this month's spice, recipes you can make at home, and cookbook recommendations to take your meals to the next level!

 Limit 1 kit per family, while supplies last.